cacheung/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ### Flutter Core 5.0.0

-* Add `MobileCore.initializeWithAppId` and `MobileCore.initialize` APIs to simplify AEP SDK initialization by enabling automatic extension registration and lifecycle tracking.
+* Added `MobileCore.initializeWithAppId` and `MobileCore.initialize` APIs to simplify AEP SDK initialization by enabling automatic extension registration and lifecycle tracking.
-* Update to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
+* Updated to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
-* Add Error handling for NSError.
+* Added Error handling for NSError.
-* Update tests to handle the deprecation warning for `setMockMethodCallHandler`.
+* Updated tests to handle the deprecation warning for `setMockMethodCallHandler`.

 ### Flutter EdgeConsent 5.0.0

-* Update to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
+* Updated to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
-* Update tests to handle the deprecation warning for `setMockMethodCallHandler`.
+* Updated tests to handle the deprecation warning for `setMockMethodCallHandler`.

 ### Flutter EdgeIdentity 5.0.0

-* Update to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
+* Updated to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
-* Update tests to handle the deprecation warning for `setMockMethodCallHandler`.
+* Updated tests to handle the deprecation warning for `setMockMethodCallHandler`.

 ### Flutter EdgeBridge 5.0.0

-* Update to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
+* Updated to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
-* Update tests to handle the deprecation warning for `setMockMethodCallHandler`.
+* Updated tests to handle the deprecation warning for `setMockMethodCallHandler`.

 ### Flutter Edge 5.0.0

-* Update to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
+* Updated to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
-* Update tests to handle the deprecation warning for `setMockMethodCallHandler`.
+* Updated tests to handle the deprecation warning for `setMockMethodCallHandler`.

 ### Flutter Messaging 5.0.0

-* Update to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
+* Updated to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
-* Update tests to handle the deprecation warning for `setMockMethodCallHandler`.
+* Updated tests to handle the deprecation warning for `setMockMethodCallHandler`.

 ### Flutter Assurance 5.0.0

-* Update to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
+* Updated to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
-* Update tests to handle the deprecation warning for `setMockMethodCallHandler`.
+* Updated tests to handle the deprecation warning for `setMockMethodCallHandler`.

 ### Flutter UserProfile 5.0.0

-* Update to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
+* Updated to use BOM [(Bill of Materials)](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom) for Android SDK dependencies.
-* Update tests to handle the deprecation warning for `setMockMethodCallHandler`.
+* Updated tests to handle the deprecation warning for `setMockMethodCallHandler`.

 ## February 25, 2025